chia0403/Quantifying_Occupational_Stereotypes_in_Large_Language_Models_Through_Open-Ended_Prompts/README.md

-# README: Story Generation and Character Extraction Prompts
+# Story Generation and Character Extraction Prompts

 ## 1. Overview and Purpose